Shake Shack: IPO and continued expansion

+They expanded into Japan in 2015, opening their first store in Tokyo.
+In 2018, they opened another store in Umeda Osaka.
+As of 2024, they operate 14 stores.

+It first opened in June 2016 near Gangnam Station in Korea.
+As of 2024, the number of stores has been expanded to 26.

 On June 7, 2018, Shake Shack opened their first Ohio location inside Orange Village in East Cleveland, Ohio.
 More Cleveland area locations would open soon after including an outlet inside the Cleveland Hopkins International Airport main concourse.
+These were followed by a Seattle location—the company's first in the Pacific Northwest—that opened in October 2018 with long lines.
+Shake Shack expanded into the Seattle suburbs over the following years and had four locations by late 2023 with a fifth planned.

 On October 10, 2018, Shake Shack announced that it will officially start operations in Singapore at Jewel Changi Airport in 2019.
 As of 2021, there are eight locations in the city-state.

 On June 27, 2019, Shake Shack opened in Mexico City at Paseo de la Reforma, one of Mexico's busiest streets.
 The opening was so popular that on opening day, people had it wait in line for about two hours.
 The restaurant chain is expected to open 30 locations in Mexico by 2029, beginning with the next location in the south of Mexico City in Coapa.
+By the end of 2024, there are 18 locations in the country.

 On August 3, 2019, Utah's first location opened in the suburb of Sandy and was built into a 90-year-old historic elementary and high school.

 On April 16, 2021, the first Shake Shack in Oregon opened in Beaverton.
-A second restaurant is scheduled to open in downtown Portland in 2022.
+A Downtown Portland restaurant opened in April 2023 after several years of planning.

-On January 10, 2022, Shake Shack and South Korean food conglomerate SPC Group announced they would launch 10 Shake Shacks in Malaysia in the next 10 years, with the first store due to open in 2023.
+On January 10, 2022, Shake Shack and South Korean food conglomerate SPC Group announced they would launch 10 Shake Shacks in Malaysia in the next 10 years, with the first store due to open at The Exchange TRX mall in the capital city of Kuala Lumpur.

+On March 22, 2023, Shake Shack announced that it will expand into Canada, starting with a flagship location in 2024.
+It plans to open 35 Shacks by 2035.

+On March 24, 2023, Shake Shack has launched in Thailand and is the third country to launch in South East Asia.
+Opening of the first branch in Bangkok, located at Central World, will open on March 30, 2023 and aims to expand approximately 15 branches in Thailand by 2032.

+On April 19, 2023, Shake Shack announced that they will be launching in Israel, and the first one opened in February 2024.

+In March 2024, Shake Shack announced Rob Lynch, CEO of Papa John's, as the company's next CEO.

+On April 10, 2024, Shake Shack launched its first outlet in Kuala Lumpur at The Exchange TRX.
+Malaysia is the fourth country in Southeast Asia to open a Shake Shack outlet.